baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 Before starting the training I played around with some transformations available for
 - images (resizing with different methods) and
-- batches of images (random image variations, the data augmentation) and watched the results printed with the *show_batch* function of the dataloaders.
+- batches of images (random image variations, the data augmentation) and watched the results printed with the *show_batch* function of the dataloaders (*dls.train* for the training set and *dls.valid* for the validation set).

 Then I followed the recommendation and made this settings:
 ```python